 Merrel Hollis loves the Caudalie beauty elixir.
-It helps to relax a high energy client gets the skin ready to absorb everything.
-It creates an even playing field for you primer, foundation, corrector, and so on.
+It helps to relax a high-energy client gets the skin ready to absorb everything.
+It creates an even playing field for your primer, foundation, corrector, and so on.

 Next, apply the primer to the areas that need hydrating.

 Merrel Hollis likes to use YSL primer because of its beautiful glow.
 Apply it under the eyes, on the forehead, around the mouth, and along the jaw line.

 Use an orange color corrector for darkness around the hairline, mouth, nose, jaw line, and under the eyes.

 Use a light touch to avoid caking the product on the face.
 A sheer layer is all you need!
 When mixed with the client’s undertones, the color blends out into a flesh tone so you’ll never see the orange.
 These darker areas are common.
 For lighter skin tones, they will appear as redness or veins.
 You should always conceal or correct any discolorations for your clients.

 Would the techniques be the same if your client didn’t have perfect skin?

 If the client has a big, textured pimple, make sure this area is super dry.
 If her skin is oily, this will draw attention towards the pimple.
 If the pimple is dark, apply a bit of orange color corrector with a dabbing motion, and blend it out with your foundation.